S3-working-group/s3-practical-guide/src/defining-agreements/logbook.md

 ## Logbook Contents (cont.)

 * Personal logbooks
-    * role descriptions, strategies and development plans
+    * domain descriptions, strategies and development plans
-    * operational backlog
+    * governace and operational backlogs for roles
+    * decisions related to delivering value in a role